Computing Teaching Staff

 Key Stage 4

 Computer Science is a traditional GCSE subject, the assessment culminating in two exam papers and one non-exam assessment (NEA).
 Paper one of the GCSE sees students demonstrate their understanding of the practical application of computer code.
 Paper two assesses students understanding of the theoretical application of Computer Science.
 Finally, the NEA combines the elements of paper one and paper two, where students have to solve a given software problem over a 20 hour period in controlled exam conditions.
+The new specification has a new Relational Database and SQL element.

 Students can be assessed on their applications of any of the following languages:

-Information Communication Technology is a vocational subject and therefore the assessment is predominantly ongoing.
+Information Technology is a vocational subject and therefore the assessment is predominantly ongoing.
 However, students are asked to complete an exam that they are able to take multiple times.
 The ongoing assessment allows students to showcase their practical application of skills associated with Office based software.
 Students are asked to build up an informal portfolio of skills against multiple software applications.

 The applications students will be assessed on are: